fitri-hy/fitri-hy/README.md

 <img src="https://i-as.dev/assets/images/vercel.jpg" />

 Increase the credibility and professional impression of your site with a subdomain from i-as.dev.
 Don't miss the opportunity to have a unique and easy to remember web address.

-Get a free I-As.Dev subdomain exclusively for Vercel users.
-Please complete the form below to get an I-As.Dev subdomain.
+Get it immediately FREE especially for Vercel users.
+Please complete the form at the URL below to get it.

 <b>Register to: https://i-as.dev/subdomain</b>